 - Type of border

-You can set the different border size for the top, right, bottom, and left edge of the element by clicking the button beside the input field.
+You can set the different border size for the top, right, bottom, and left edge of the Box by clicking the button beside the input field.
+Please note that you cannot set different borders for the Rectangle.

-The x and y offset determines the distance you want the shadow to be offset from the object while blur specifies the distance from the edge of the shadow where you want any blurring to occur.
+The x and y Offset determines the distance you want the shadow to be offset from the object.
+The Blur blur specifies the distance from the edge of the shadow where you want any blurring to occur.

-Adding a spread will increase or decrease the size of the object casting the shadow.
-Please note that it’s possible for Rectangle, Oval and all form elements.
+Adding a Spread will increase or decrease the size of the object casting the shadow.
+Please note that Shapes don't have the Spread option available.

 Adding multiple shadow and blur effects may decrease the performance of the editor.

 To insert a custom image as fill, click the + icon in the Image fill section and select Upload.
-Once you upload an image, you’ll see its preview and you’ll be able to position the image using the buttons next to it.
+Once you upload an image, in the properties panel, you’ll see its preview and you’ll be able to position the image using the buttons next to it.

 You can also specify the filling rules and choose from the following settings: